riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-2.md

 ###Writing our tests and implementing step 10

-This test is going to be a little different than the others we've written so far as we're going to need to bypass the UI.
+This test is going to be a little different than the others we've written, as we're going to need to bypass the UI.
 This is because the new task field isn't available in the UI unless a user is logged in and this is exactly what we need to test (i.e. that a non-logged in user cannot add a task).
 So what can we do?

 Well one thing we could do is to call our server method directly from within our test.
 Something like the following could be done from the `new-task` spec: